 Citrix strongly recommends backing up the vDisk if versioning is not used in the upgrade process.

 When using Citrix Provisioning target installers:

-- If the system is running Citrix Provisioning version 7.6.0 or earlier target devices, uninstall the old target device software.
+- If the system is running Provisioning Services version 7.6.0 or earlier target devices, uninstall the old target device software.
 Reboot, then install the new Citrix Provisioning target device version.